ulkas/touchTouch/readme.md

+# touchTouch implementation for php
+* automatically scans the images folder and creates thumbnails
+* supports galleries - when there are new folders in images/ this will create a landing page with galleries (folder names) to choose from

 # jQuery TouchTouch

 A jQuery 1.7+ plugin that makes it easy to display a set of photos on your site as a touch-optimized photo gallery.